How to recycle old candles into new ones

 Candles are very popular at the moment, for all kinds of aesthetics and because of the cosy feeling they give off.
 Trying to be conscious with how many candles you buy in the future and what kind of wax they contain is a great way to not only lessen your impact on the environment, but also to appreciate the ones you own!

 Making candles from ones that you already own is super easy, although little time consuming if you’re using lots of different colours/types of wax, but a fun and chilled out project none the less.
+It’s also a great project that can be used to either make gifts for friends and family or for yourself.

 In this post, I’m going to show you exactly how to make these recycled candles!